 Earning extra money can buy you freedom in more ways than one.
 If you’re looking to pay down debt faster, fund a vacation, or enjoy going out with friends more, working a side gig can help.

-Sometimes the thought of picking up additional work on the side sounds exhausting.
-But using your phone, it is possible to make money texting.
+Sometimes, picking up additional work on the side sounds exhausting.
+But by using your phone, it is possible to make money texting.

 How to Make Money Texting